 YouTube is a weird and wonderful place.
-We’ve recently shared the top 10 YouTube videos of 2016, as well as taken a trip to the weird side of YouTube to check out crazy channels.
+We’ve recently taken a trip to the weird side of YouTube to check out crazy channels.
 People love their videos, and YouTube provides a hub for them.

 In 2010, YouTube changed its rating system from a 5-star scale to a simple Like/Dislike button.
 Because most people only used the one or five star ratings, this made a lot more sense.
 Since this change, the most liked and disliked YouTube videos are interesting topics of discussion.

 So, without further ado, let’s count down the current 10 most disliked videos on YouTube as of December 2016!

 10. GHOSTBUSTERS – Official Trailer (HD) by Sony Pictures Entertainment

 Likes: 295,980 | Dislikes: 1,028,900